TheRedDeveloper/ACE-Step-RADIO-ollamafix/Ollama.md

-# Ollama for Lyric Generation
+# Using Ollama for Lyric Generation

-As an alternative to running LLM models with GGUF format in `llama-cpp-python`, Ollama models can be used for lyric generation.
+As an alternative to running LLM models with GGUF format directly with `llama-cpp` by using the Python wrapper `llama-cpp-python`, `llama-cpp` hosted by [Ollama](https://github.com/ollama) can be used for lyric generation.

+The advantages are
+- usage of Ollama LLM models
+- usage of several GPUs out-of-the-box

-## Prerequisite
+## Prerequisites

+An Ollama instance up and running with the intended Ollama LLM model.

+Installing the Python wrapper for the Ollama REST API:
 ```
 pip install ollama
 ```